aws-samples/sample-Compliance-Insights-Using-Amazon-Q/README.md

 ![](images/Demo3.png)

+### Clean Up
+Delete the config-copy-stack application that you created, use the SAM CLI. sam delete
+Remove the S3 read-only role in the log account. aws iam delete-role \
+--role-name ConfigDataReadRole

+Delete Users and Groups in the Audit Account.
+Locate and delete the stack created by the CloudFormation template deployment

 ### Conclusion

-By integrating AWS Config, Amazon S3, and Amazon Q Business, you can unlock the power of natural language processing to gain valuable insights into your AWS environment.
-This solution empowers your team members to easily access and understand the configuration of their AWS resources, regardless of their technical expertise.
+By integrating AWS Config and Amazon Q Business, you can unlock the power of natural language processing to gain valuable insights into your AWS environment.
+This solution empowers your team members to easily access and understand the configuration of their AWS resources.
 As your cloud infrastructure evolves, this solution can help you stay on top of your resource configurations and make informed decisions to optimize your AWS environment.